viperproject/diodon-artifact/claims/claim2/expected.md

-The script terminates successfully (exit code 0) indicating that the taint analysis succeeded and its output ends similarly to the following:
+The script terminates successfully (exit code 0) indicating that the taint analysis succeeded, and its output ends similarly to the following:

 ```
 [INFO].ssm-session-worker Taint analysis took 9.6177 s